joeduffy/joeduffy.github.io/_posts/2016-02-07-the-error-model.md

 too.
 Indeed, in the development of this very Error Model, my team encountered some fascinating ones.
 For example, when we ported Microsoft's Speech Server to Midori, we found that 80% of Taiwan Chinese (`zh-tw`) requests were failing.
 Not failing in a way the developers immediately saw, however; instead, clients would get a gibberish response.
 At first, we thought it was our fault.
-But then we discovered the silently swallowed `HRESULT` in the original code.
-Once we got it over to Midori, the bug was throw into our faces, found, and fixed immediately after porting.
+But then we discovered they silently swallowed `HRESULT` in the original code.
+Once we got it over to Midori, the bug was thrown into our faces, found, and fixed immediately after porting.
 This experience certainly informed our opinion about error codes.

 It's surprising to me that Go made unused `import`s an error, and yet missed this far more critical one.
 So close!